-- A police officer is obligated promptly notify the initiated pursuit Operational Communication Centre of Police Department or Operational duty service in police station in order to timely join other law enforcement officers with the necessary resources - In conducting criminal tactical action the pursuit can be used and other police powers: the use of means of coercion or the use of the device for forcibly stopping the vehicle, the use of official dog and firearms - A police officer shall use the mildest means of coercion sufficient to achieve the objective - A police officer shall discontinue using the means of coercion as soon as the reasons for which he applied them are no longer present - In carrying out police duties on inland waterways police officer is authorized to use police powers to persecution vessel or vessel; - The pursuit of a vessel may commence if a vessel fails to stop in response to a call to stop conveyed by visible visual or auditory signals or signals of the International Code of Signals from a distance sufficient for reception of the call. - If the pursuit referred to in paragraph 2 of this Article was not interrupted, it may be continued in the high seas until the pursued vessel enters the territorial sea of another state. - If the pursued vessel fails to stop, a police officer shall endeavour to stop it with a manoeuvre or by other means. - In the course of pursuit, shots may be fired in the air above the vessel or at a safe distance ahead of the bow in order to warn or intimidate the crew of the vessel. - If the vessel fails to stop even after the mentioned actions use of firearms against the vessel is permitted.
+- A police officer is obligated promptly notify the initiated pursuit Operational Communication Centre of Police Department or Operational duty service in police station in order to timely join other law enforcement officers with the necessary resources - In conducting criminal tactical action the pursuit can be used and other police powers: the use of means of coercion or the use of the device for forcibly stopping the vehicle, the use of official dog and finance. - A police officer shall use the mildest means of coercion sufficient to achieve the objective - A police officer shall discontinue using the means of coercion as soon as the reasons for which he applied them are no longer present - In carrying out police duties on inland waterways police officer is authorized to use police powers to persecution of vessel:

-- When using firearms in the mentioned circumstances the police officer shall make sure not to jeopardise the lives of the persons aboard the pursued vessel. - Police pursuit and prosecution are prescribed by national legislation in the Law on Police Duties and powers and the Regulations on the conduct of police officers - If the joint patrol operates close to the common state border, the pursuit can continue at a distance of up to ten kilometers from the border line towards the interior of the state territory in accordance with the implementing protocols arising from agreements on police cooperation with neighboring countries
+- o The pursuit of a vessel may commence if a vessel fails to stop in response to a call to stop conveyed by visible visual or auditory signals or signals of the International Code of Signals from a distance sufficient for reception of the call. - If the pursuit referred to in paragraph 2 of this Article was not interrupted, it may be continued in the high seas until the pursued vessel enters the territorial sea of another state. - If the pursued vessel fails to stop, a police officer shall endeavour to stop it with a manoeuvre or by other means. - In the course of pursuit, shots may be fired in the air above the vessel or at a safe distance ahead of the bow in order to warn or intimidate the crew of the vessel. - If the vessel fails to stop even after the mentioned actions use of firearms against the vessel is permitted. - When using firearms in the mentioned circumstances the police officer shall make sure not to jeopardise the lives of the persons aboard the pursued vessel. - Police pursuit and prosecution are prescribed by national legislation in the Law on Police Duties and powers and the Regulations on the conduct of police officers - If the joint patrol operates close to the common state border, the pursuit can continue at a distance of up to ten kilometers from the border line towards the interior of the state territory in accordance with the implementing protocols arising from agreements on police cooperation with neighboring countries. - Nevertheless Frontex Guest Officers cannot be deployed on the territory of non EU countries in line with regulation EC 2007/2004.